CodeHubOrg/codehuborg.github.io/_posts/2014-02-12-february-meetup-file-permissions.md

 ### A practical example - Increase security by restricting access

+Note: This is assuming you are on a system that has an Apache server set up, which means there is as www-data user and group.
+If you don't have that, just use a user and corresponding group of your choosing.

 In your home directory - or even a local website directory if you have one for testing -, create a folder called  'mycms', then cd into it

 {% highlight bash %}